KPBS/open_elections/README.md

 ===============

 You may also find it useful to install and use the python-elections application, which is designed for getting data from the AP elections feed.
-[Python-elections github repo](https://github.com/datadesk/python-elections).
+[See the Python-elections github repo](https://github.com/datadesk/python-elections).
 Lastly, the [application django-endless-pagination](https://github.com/frankban/django-endless-pagination), may also be useful for setting up your views/templates in order to feed the content.

 Application deployed via Django to grab and parse election results available to news organizations.